MohamedAboElnaser/Blog-apis/README.md

 ### Static Documentation (GitHub Pages)

-📚 **[View Static API Documentation](https://github.com/MohamedAboElnaser/Blog-apis)** - Always up-to-date documentation deployed automatically with each release.
+📚 **[View Static API Documentation](https://mohamedaboelnaser.github.io/Blog-apis/)** - Complete API documentation that's always available, automatically updated with each release.
+No need to run the application locally!

 > **Note**: The GitHub Pages documentation is static and doesn't allow testing endpoints directly.
-For interactive testing, use the local documentation or tools like Postman or Insomnia.
+For interactive testing, use the local documentation after running the application.

 [🔝 Back to Top](#table-of-contents)